-There’s good news and bad news, Moms.
-Many times blue lips in children are an innocent side effect of something completely normal.
-Other times a child with blue lips may need to see a doctor right away.
-Here’s what the experts say to help guide you.
+There’s good news and bad news here.
+The good news is that often, blue lips in children are an innocent side effect of something completely normal.
+Other times, a child with blue lips may need to see a doctor right away.
+Here’s what the experts say.

 We’ll start out with the good news first.
-There are plenty of times when, as a parent, you can work yourself into a tizzy over nothing (no thanks to hours spent consulting Dr. Google in the middle of the night), and blue lips might be one of them.
+There are plenty of times when you as a caregiver can work yourself into a tizzy over nothing (no thanks to hours spent consulting Dr. Google, often in the middle of the night), and blue lips might be one of those times.

-Before you panic and assume the worst, Dr. Janet Prystowsky, board-certified dermatologist and president of a dermatological surgery in midtown Manhattan, says, “A child’s lips may be blue for a few reasons.
+Before you panic and assume the worst, Dr. Janet Prystowsky, board-certified dermatologist in Manhattan, says, “A child’s lips may be blue for a few reasons.
 Since these reasons range from incredibly mild to incredibly severe, it’s important to rule out the most likely and least harmful causes first.”

-As Dr. Danelle Fisher, MD, FAAP, chair of pediatrics at Providence Saint John’s Health Center in Santa Monica, California, explains, children normally have pink lips, so if their lips turn blue, it can be a sign of a bigger problem.
-Beyond the common-sense causes listed above, Dr. Fisher reminds us that emergent blue lips in children tend to be rare.
-But if you see blue lips in your child without a known trigger (like a cold day), Dr. Fisher advises, “The first thing to evaluate is how the child is breathing.”
+As Dr. Danelle Fisher, chair of pediatrics at Providence Saint John’s Health Center in Santa Monica, California, explains that blue lips can occasionally be a sign of a bigger problem — but that tends to be rare.
+Still, if you see blue lips in your child without a known trigger (like a cold day), Fisher advises, “The first thing to evaluate is how the child is breathing.”

 Seeing a child with blue lips is probably going to make your heart skip a beat, but understanding the possible causes of the condition can help you to evaluate your child more carefully.
-If there’s a direct reason for the blue lips — like a bowl of blueberries on the table — then you have nothing to worry about.
-But if your child is having difficulty breathing or, even worse, is unresponsive, their blue lips are a signal to seek medical attention right away.
+If there’s a direct reason for the blue lips, like a recent chilly swim, then get the kid warm, but don't worry.
+But if your child is having difficulty breathing or, even worse, is unresponsive, seek medical attention right away.

 And you'll see personalized content just for you whenever you click the My Feed .